Frequently asked questions about heart attacks.

 - Time is of the essence!
 When a coronary artery is blocked, heart muscle damage begins and over the next hours becomes irreversible.
 The earlier an artery can be opened, the less heart muscle damage will occur.
 The earlier the artery is opened, the lower the chance of dying.

-is a Washington University cardiologist with the Heart & Vascular Center who diagnoses and treats diseases of the heart and blood vessels.
+Washington University cardiologists with the Heart & Vascular Center diagnose and treats diseases of the heart and blood vessels including:

 - Cardiac care

 - Heart rhythm problems (arrhythmia)